Floyd Mayweather Jr. defeats Conor McGregor by TKO

 Mayweather's record is now 50-0, surpassing Rocky Marciano, who went 49-0.
 After Saturday's win, he said this was the final fight of his career.

-Two different sports worlds collided into a 12-round junior middleweight boxing match: Mayweather, considered one of the best defensive boxers of all time, coming out of retirement at age 40.
+Two different sports worlds collided into a 12-round junior middleweight boxing match: Mayweather, considered one of the best defensive boxers of all time, coming out of retirement at age 40, his last fight a unanimous decision victory over Andre Berto on September 12, 2015.
 McGregor, 29, is the current UFC lightweight champion and the most exciting draw in mixed martial arts today -- but it was his first professional boxing match.

 It was billed as the first boxing-UFC crossover bout in history.
 It pitted youth vs experience.
 But it was a boxing fight with boxing rules, meaning McGregor couldn't kick or wrestle like he would in a UFC bout.